prashantbarca/prashantbarca.github.io/_posts/2016-10-17-introduction.md

 We make use of the parser combinator library, [Hammer](https://github.com/UpstandingHackers/hammer).
 The hammer ruby library, which is available at [Hammer Ruby Library](https://rubygems.org/gems/hammer-parser) depends on `libhammer`.

-<font color="blue">In this tutorial series, we shall start off with the installation of hammer ruby bindings.
-We then go on to build a full fledged IoT client in ruby applying the LangSec philosophy.</font>

 ### Installing hammer ruby bindings

-- Installing libhammer
+- Installing libhammer.
+We first clone the hammer code from github, and then go in the folder.

 `$ git clone https://github.com/UpstandingHackers/hammer`

 `$ cd hammer`

+- We use scons to build it.

 `$ scons bindings=ruby`

 `$ sudo scons bindings=ruby install`

-On linux you will also have to `sudo ldconfig`.
+- On linux you will also have to `sudo ldconfig`.

 This will install hammer to `/usr/local`.

-- Installing hammer ruby gem

-This is simple,
+- You can find the gem on rubygems at [Hammer Parser Rubygems](https://rubygems.org/gems/hammer-parser).
+You can install it by,

 `gem install hammer-parser -v 0.2.0`

-You can find the gem on rubygems at [Hammer Parser Rubygems](https://rubygems.org/gems/hammer-parser).

-In order to make sure that the gem installed correctly, let us fire up our `irb`, and then try to include the `hammer-parser` gem.
+- In order to make sure that the gem installed correctly, let us fire up our `irb`, and then try to include the `hammer-parser` gem.

 `$ irb`

 ```> require 'hammer-parser'

  => true ```

 Thanks for reading the first part of the LangSec Ruby tutorial series.
 In the next post, we shall look at building basic regular expressions using the hammer-parser library.